retro16/acsi2stm/README.md

  * Uwe Seimet for his SCSI testing tool.
  * Jean-Louis Guérin (DrCoolZic) for his excellent "Atari Hard Disk File Systems Reference Guide".
- * Sr Antonio, Edu Arana, Frederick321, Ulises74, Maciej G., Olivier Gossuin, Marcel Prisi and Tomasz Orczyk for their very detailed feedback that helped me a lot for fine tuning the DRQ/ACK signals and other various aspects of the projects.
+ * mamejay, Ben Leggett, S0urceror, Sr Antonio, Edu Arana, Frederick321, Ulises74, Maciej G., Olivier Gossuin, Marcel Prisi and Tomasz Orczyk for their very detailed feedback that helped me a lot for fine tuning the DRQ/ACK signals and other various aspects of the projects.
  * All people contributing on GitHub, for their code, their ideas, the issues they submit, and their patience when things fail !
  * Olivier Jan for the Mega STE PCB.